 Nonprofits also see a boost in income by selling merchandise and products that support their mission.
 There are several ways to start selling, from opening an online store to a second-hand charity shop.

+Supporters who want to represent your nonprofit in public will be willing to buy branded merchandise.
 Many nonprofits with an in-person presence, like a museum, sell these goods in their gift shops.
-Those like churches or religious institutions sell merchandise, food, and drinks at events.
+Those like churches or religious institutions sell merchandise, food, and drinks at events, including family game nights, movie nights, talent shows, and more.

-Nonprofits can leverage digital tools to diversify their revenue streams.
 With Zeffy, organizations can easily set up and manage an online store completely free of charge, enabling you to sell products to supporters.
 This not only generates funds but also raises awareness for the cause.
+Zeffy's free POS, tap-to-pay, allows nonprofits to accept contactless payments for goods sold at fundraising events or physical locations.

 By embracing e-commerce and mobile payment solutions, nonprofits can unlock new avenues for engaging their community, fostering supporter loyalty, and driving consistent income to sustain their vital missions.

 If you're looking for ways for nonprofits to make money, a lesser-known way is by investing.
-It is a great source of revenue for nonprofits but might not be as quick as other sources like individual donations or fundraising.
+It's a great source of revenue for nonprofits but might not be as quick as other sources like individual donations or fundraising.
 Like an individual investor, nonprofits can open a brokerage account and invest in stocks, bonds, or other securities to generate income.
+Their tax-exempt status means they might not have to pay income tax on portfolio gains and dividends.

 Here are some sources where nonprofits can invest: